locationtech/geomesa/geomesa-tools/README.md

 This usage text gives a brief overview of how to use each command, and this is expanded upon below with example commands.
 The command line tools also provides help for each command by passing `--help` to any individual command.

+The Accumulo username and password is required for each command.
+Specify the username and password in each command by using `-u` or `--username `and `-p` or `--password` respectively.
+One can also only specify the username on the command line using `-u` or `--username` and type the password in an additional prompt, where the password will be hidden from the shell history.

 A test script is included under `geomesa\bin` that runs each command provided by geomesa-tools.
 Edit this script by including your Accumulo username, password, test catalog table, test feature name, and test SFT specification.
 Then, run the script from the command line to ensure there are no errors in the output text.